TPeschel/hlpr4life/docs/readme.md

-HELPER 4 LIFE
+HELPER FOR LIFE

-This is a small collection of some usefull R-stuff
+This is a small collection of some R-stuff for every day use.

 # ADJUSTMENTS
 ## ADJUST LINEARLY